haproxy/haproxy/doc/lua-api/index.rst

   **context**: action

-  This class represents an HTTP response message.
+  This class represents a HTTP response message.
 It provides some methods to enrich it.
 Once converted into the internal HTTP representation, the response message must not exceed the buffer size.
 Because for now there is no easy way to be sure it fits, it is probably better to keep it reasonably small.

-  See tune.bufsize in the configuration manual for dettails.
+  See tune.bufsize in the configuration manual for details.

 .. code-block:: lua